 IE9 users on Windows Vista SP2

-Windows Vista SP2 lifecycle ends on April 11, 2017, so it is still possible for more than a year, that some of your users will use a patched version of this browser.
+Windows Vista SP2 lifecycle ended on April 11, 2017, so it was still possible that some of your users used a patched version of this browser in 2016.

-I don’t think this is a reason to fix your site in IE9 either.
-You can use conditional comments and display message recommending Firefox or Opera to them.
+I don’t think this was a reason to fix your site in IE9 either.
+You could use conditional comments and display message recommending Firefox or Opera to them.
 Be aware that Chrome will stop support for Vista in April 2016 so it won’t be a safe alternative anymore.

 IE on Windows Servers 2008 and 2012